-This entry was posted on Wednesday, December 16th, 2009 at 00:00 and is filed under Agricultural Accompaniment, Qaryut.
+This entry was posted on Wednesday, December 16th, 2009 at 00:00 and is filed under Activity Spotlight.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 Members of Rabbis for Human Rights, Taayush and Anarchists Against the Wall joined Palestinians in Qaryut in securing them and helping them work their land.
 The day began normally, the farmers take wheat seeds, throw them around and turn the ground with tractors.
 There is something magical in connecting to earth (even with the filters of technology) that I don’t get much of in the city.